canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 Create an NVIDIA GPU-enabled notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can create an NVIDIA GPU-enabled Jupyter Notebook containing CUDA runtimes and ML frameworks, and access its JupyterLab server.
+You can create an NVIDIA GPU-enabled Jupyter Notebook containing CUDA runtimes and Machine Learning (ML) frameworks, and access its JupyterLab server.

 .. note::